-The College of Nursing and Health Professions also offers a postmaster's certificate in nurse anesthesia (p.
-77) option.
-Upon successful completion of the program's outcomes the student is awarded a certificate in nurse anesthesia and is eligible to take the national certification examination offered by the NBCRNA.
+The College of Nursing and Health Professions also offers a post-master's certificate in nurse anesthesia (p.
+126) option.
+Upon successful completion of the program's outcomes, the student is awarded a certificate in nurse anesthesia and is eligible to take the national certification examination offered by the NBCRNA.

-For more information, contact the Academic Advisor of the Nurse Anesthesia Program:

-MSN Programs Academic Advisor

-1601 Cherry Street 267.359.5786
+For more information, contact the academic advisor of the Nurse Anesthesia program: MSN Programs Academic Advisor 1601 Cherry Street 267.359.5786

-Additional information is also available on Drexel's College of Nursing and Health Professions Nurse Anesthesia Program (https://www.drexel.edu/cnhp/academics/graduate/MSN-Nursing-Nurse-Anesthesia/) web page.
+Additional information is also available on Drexel's College of Nursing and Health Professions (https://drexel.edu/cnhp/academics/overview/) webpage.